-Situated within the Stonehenge and Avebury World Heritage Sites, the quaint village Avebury is a must see whilst visiting the area.
-Just over 20 miles away, Avebury is home to the largest prehistoric stone circle.
+Situated within the Stonehenge and Avebury World Heritage Sites, the quaint village of Avebury is a must-see whilst visiting the area.
+Avebury is home to the largest prehistoric stone circle.

-Less restrictive and older than Stonehenge, visitors are able to walk amongst the Neolithic stones and more often than not, the sheep that have one of the most scenic homes in the county!
+Less restrictive and much older than Stonehenge, visitors are able to walk amongst the Neolithic stones and more often than not the sheep, who have one of the most scenic homes in the county!

 Without a doubt, the Neolithic Stone circle is what most visitors come to see.
-Children and adults alike can explore the fields that house these marvels and is free for everyone to explore.
+Children and adults alike can explore the fields that house these marvels – what’s more, this part of the site is free for everyone to explore.

-You will also find the Alexander Keiller Museum, named after the archaeologist that excavated Avebury in 1930’s.
-There are two sites here, the Stable displays treasures excavated from the World Heritage Site and the Barn Gallery houses interactive displays and activities revealing the story of the prehistoric landscape.
+You will also find the Alexander Keiller Museum, named after the archaeologist that excavated Avebury in the 1930s.
+There are two sites here: the Stable displays treasures excavated from the World Heritage Site, and the Barn Gallery houses interactive displays and activities revealing the story of the prehistoric landscape.

-Avebury Manor has been transformed by a partnership between the National Trust and the BBC.
-The manor creates a hands-on experience that gives all visitors an insight into the lives of the people who once resided there.
-This is a Manor like no other, visitors are encouraged to touch the furniture, handle the pots and pans and even take a rest on the beds!
+Avebury Manor has been transformed by a partnership between the National Trust and the BBC, creating a hands-on experience that gives all visitors an insight into the lives of the people who once resided there.
+This is a manor like no other, as visitors are encouraged to touch the furniture, handle the pots and pans and even take a rest on the beds!

-There are also many cosy cafes to grab a quick bite and some independent shops to pick up an souvenir or something usual and unique..
+There are also cosy cafes to grab a quick bite and some independent shops to pick up an souvenir or something unusual and unique..

-We wouldn’t recommend walking to Avebury from Trowbridge as it is over a 6 1/2 hour walk.
-The good news is, there is plenty of of great walks at Avebury.
+We wouldn’t recommend walking to Avebury from Trowbridge as it would take over six hours!
+The good news is, though that there are plenty of of great walks at Avebury.

-A 21.5 mile bike ride, taking you roughly 2 hours will take you from the centre of Trowbridge to the centre of Avebury.
-This is a hilly terrain so if you would like an easy bike ride, this may not be the one for you.
+A 21.5 mile bike ride (roughly 2 hours) will take you from the centre of Trowbridge to the centre of Avebury.
+This is a hilly terrain so if you would like an easy bike ride, this may not be for you.